KxSystems/docs/docs/wp/disaster-floods/index.md

 Warning  |Meaning
 ---------|---------------
-Action   | Where mitigation action needs to be taken in order to prepare for possible hydrological activity.
-This required action differs from site to site.
+Action   | Mitigation action needs to be taken in order to prepare for possible hydrological activity.
-Flood    | A river height has been reached which poses a threat to lives,property and businesses.
+Flood    | The river height poses a threat to lives, property and businesses.
-Moderate | Occurs when some inundation of roads or buildings.
-A flood warning should be released if this stage is thought to be reached.
+Moderate | Some inundation of roads or buildings.
+A flood warning should be released.
-Major    | Occurs when there is extensive inundation of roads and buildings.
-Considerable evacuations of areas may occur at this stage
+Major    | Extensive inundation of roads and buildings.
+Considerable evacuations of areas may occur.

 ## Feature Engineering

-Given the data available, it was possible to split the information into three distinct datasets which provide useful test cases in flood prediction
+Given the data available, it was possible to split the information into three datasets

-1. Ungauged basin: This set of features encompasses all information that is available at sites which do not contain stream gauge or future forecasting information.
-As such this is limited to land use, past rainfall and upstream information to make predictions.
+1. Ungauged basin: Information available at sites that do not contain stream gauge or future forecasting information.
+Data is limited to land use, past rainfall and upstream information.

-2. Gauged basins: The gauged basin subset of features includes all those features contained within the ungauged basin dataset as well as a significant amount of further information.
-Given that these locations contain stream gauges, previous river heights and lagged/aggregated flooding information about these locations can also be incorporated
+2. Gauged basin: All information contained within the ungauged basin dataset, as well as stream guage information.
+This includes previous river heights and lagged/aggregated flooding information.

-3. Perfect Forecasts: This dataset contains all information provided in the previous two cases with additional data surrounding the precipitation information around the time of the event.
-In a real world scenario, these precipitation values would come from weather forecasts.
+3. Perfect Forecasts: All information contained within the gauged basin dataset, as well as precipitation information around the time of the event.

 To obtain these features, the `feat` function was used.
 This enables previous information along with windowed features to be extracted.
 This function takes the following parameters as input: